 Number_of_Terminals rules:

 The Number_of_Terminals subparameter is required and defines the number of terminals associated with the Interconnect Model.
-The subparameter name is followed by a single integer argument greater than zero on the same line, separated from the subparameter name by the “=” character and optionally whitespace.
+The subparameter name shall be followed by a single integer argument greater than zero on the same line.
+The argument shall be separated from the subparameter name by the “=” character.
+The subparameter name, “=” character, and argument may optionally be separated by whitespace.
 Only one Number_of_Terminals subparameter may appear for a given [Begin Interconnect Model] keyword.
-The Number_of_Terminals subparameter shall appear before the Terminal subparameter for a given Interconnect Model.
+The Number_of_Terminals subparameter shall appear before the Terminal subparameter and after the Manufacturer subparameter for a given Interconnect Model.

 Param rules: